MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-compute-context.md

 Remote execution is for using two or more Machine Learning Server instances interchangeably, or shifting execution from R Client to a more powerful Machine Learning Server on Windows or Linux.
 Remote execution is data platform and library agnostic: you can call functions from any library, including base R and third-party vendors.
 Remote execution is an operationalization feature, which you can enable as a post-installation task.

 Remote compute context is used for data-centric operations.
 Script or code that runs in a remote compute context can include functions from these R and Python libraries only: **RevoScaleR (R)**, **MicrosoftML (R)**, **revoscalepy (Python)**, and **microsoftml (Python)**.
 No additional configuration is required.
-If you have server or client instals at the same functional level, you can write script that shifts the compute context.
+If you have server or client installs at the same functional level, you can write script that shifts the compute context.

 ## revoscalepy compute context and data sources